ylluminarious/cixl/README.md

 This project aims to produce a minimalistic extension language, or DSL substrate; in C. In a way, it's Lua taken one step further down the path of simplicity.
 The implementation is a hybrid interpreter/vm design, designed to be as fast as possible without compromising on transparency and flexibility.

 ### Getting Started
 To get started, you'll need a decent C compiler and CMake installed.
 A primitive REPL is included, the executable weighs in at 200k.
-It's highly recommended to run the REPL through ```rlwrap```.
+It's highly recommended to run the REPL through ```rlwrap``` for a less nerve-wrecking editing experience.

 ```
 git clone https://github.com/basic-gongfu/cixl.git
 cd cixl
 mkdir build
+cd build
 cmake ..
 rlwrap ./cixl